-The Arizona Game and Fish Department (AGFD) monitors whitewinged dove populations by means of a call-count survey to provide an annual index to population size.
-The index peaked at a mean of 52.3 doves heard per route in 1968, but fell precipitously in the late 1970s.
-The index has stabilized to around 25 doves per route in the last few years.
-In 2008, the mean number of doves heard per route was 26.9.
+The Arizona Game and Fish Department (AGFD) has monitored white-winged dove populations by means of a call-count survey to provide an annual index to population size.
+It runs concurrently with the Service's Mourning Dove Call-count Survey.
+The index peaked at 52.3 mean number doves heard per route in 1968, but fell precipitously in the late 1970s.
+The index has stabilized to around 25 doves per route in the last few years; in 2009, the mean number of doves heard per route was 27.9.
 AGFD also monitors harvest.
-Harvest during the 15-day season (September 1-15) peaked in the late 1960s at ~740,000 birds and has since stabilized at around 100,000 birds.
-The 2007 Harvest Information Program (HIP) estimate was 127,600 birds.
-In 2007, Arizona redesigned their dove harvest survey questionnaire to sample only from hunters registered under HIP.
-In the future, AGFD and HIP harvest estimates should be more comparable than they have been in the past.
+Harvest during the 15-day season (September 1-15) peaked in the late 1960s at approximately 740,000 birds (1968 AGFD estimate) and has since stabilized at around 100,000 birds; the preliminary 2008 Migratory Bird Harvest Information Program (HIP) estimate of harvest was 95,300 birds.
+In 2007, AGFD redesigned their dove harvest survey to sample only from hunters registered under HIP so that results from the AGFD survey would be comparable to those from HIP.
+The preliminary 2008 Arizona harvest estimate was 79.488.

 In Texas, white-winged doves continue to expand their breeding range.
-Nesting by whitewings has been recorded in most counties, except for the northeastern part of the State primarily.
+Nesting by whitewings has been recorded in most counties, except for the northeastern part of the State.
 Nesting is essentially confined to urban areas, but appears to be expanding to exurban areas.
 Concomitant with this range expansion has been a continuing increase in whitewing abundance.
-A new DISTANCE sampling protocol was implemented for Central and South Texas for 2007, and expanded in 2008 so that coverage is almost statewide.
+A new DISTANCE sampling protocol was implemented for central and south Texas for 2007, and expanded in 2008 so that coverage is almost Statewide.
 Once fully implemented, biologists should have the ability to obtain a good estimate of white-winged dove abundance in Texas.
-While 2008 data were not available at this time, 2007 surveys indicated an estimated abundance throughout surveyed areas (representing about 20 percent of the State) of about 2,300,000 whitewings.
+While 2008 and 2009 data are not available at this time, 2007 surveys indicated an estimated abundance throughout surveyed areas (representing about 20 percent of the State) of about 2,300,000 whitewings.
 Total Statewide harvest has averaged about 2 million birds annually.

-The Texas Parks and Wildlife Department is working to improve management of white-winged doves in Texas in the following ways: (1) Expanding current surveys of spring populations to encompass areas throughout the State that now have breeding populations; (2) Completing the Tamaulipas-Texas White-winged Dove Strategic Plan so that there are consistent and comparable harvest management strategies, surveys, research, and data collection across the breeding range of the species; (3) Expanding operational banding in 2008 that was begun in 2007 to derive estimates of survival and harvest rates; (4) Implementing a wing-collection survey for recruitment rates in lieu of the feeding flight and production surveys; (5) Estimating probability of detection for more accurate estimates of breeding populations within urban environments; and (6) Evaluating and estimating reproductive success in urban areas to better estimate population increases.
+The Texas Parks and Wildlife Department is working to improve management of white-winged doves in Texas in the following ways: (1) Expanding current surveys of spring populations to encompass areas throughout the State that now have breeding populations; (2) Completing the Tamaulipas-Texas White-winged Dove Strategic Plan so that there are consistent and comparable harvest management strategies, surveys, research, and data collection across the breeding range of the species; (3) Expanding operational banding in 2009 that was begun in 2007 to derive estimates of survival and harvest rates; (4) Implementing a wing-collection survey for recruitment rates in lieu of the feeding flight and production surveys; (5) Estimating probability of detection for more accurate estimates of breeding populations within urban environments; and (6) Evaluating and estimating reproductive success in urban areas to better estimate population increases.

-In California, BBS data (although imprecise due to a small sample size) indicate that there has been a significant increase in the population between 1968 and 2007.
-According to HIP surveys, the preliminary harvest estimate for 2007 was 67,900.
+In California, BBS data (although imprecise due to a small sample size) indicate that there has been a significant increase in the population between 1968 and 2008.
+According to HIP surveys, the preliminary harvest estimate for 2008 was 83,300.
 In New Mexico, BBS data (very imprecise due to a small sample size) also showed a significant increase over the long term.
-In 2007, the estimated harvest was 64,000.
+In 2008, the estimated harvest was 49,100.